-The Canadian Black Chamber of Commerce is a non-profit organization.
-It is the initiative of the National African Canadian Association (NACA), which was created to serve one of the five tenets of the NACA which is Commerce and Economic development within the Black diaspora.
+The Canadian Black Chamber of Commerce is a non-profit organization of the cultural Chamber of Commerce.
+It was created to serve the purpose of Commerce, Black-owned businesses, Entrepreneurship and Economic development within the proud Black Communities across Canada.

 - Programs & Services

 The Ethnic Food Incubator Program is a Canada-wide Business Incubator that enables food startups to take scalable business ideas from beta into revenue-producing businesses, thereby enabling them to enter grocery stores.

 The program is spearheaded by The Canadian Black Chamber of Commerce (CBCC) and hopes to take out all the questions and guesswork when it comes to product development and market feasibility.

 Having access to a variety of ethnic and diverse foods are an important part of the immigrant/Canadian experience and lifestyle.
 Yet while there’s a need, many Black Canadian food businesses don’t know how to develop their product into something that can scale.

 The program runs for 12 weeks and participants must attend one 3-hour class per week learning valuable food startup knowledge from our industry experts.

 - Money Management

 - Product Design

 Selected participants will be required to pay a discounted program fee of $450 plus HST.
 The program offers participants lots of benefits that is valued at $3,500 plus HST.